Alejogb1/job-board/blog-data/how-can-fail2ban-be-configured-for-a-new-ssh-port.md

 id: "how-can-fail2ban-be-configured-for-a-new-ssh-port"
 ---

-, let's tackle this one.
+, one.
 I've spent my fair share of evenings troubleshooting rogue access attempts, so configuring fail2ban for a non-standard ssh port is a process I'm quite familiar with.
 It's more than just changing a single line; it involves understanding how fail2ban operates and adapting its configurations to correctly identify and block malicious actors targeting your specific setup.

 The core challenge when deviating from the standard port 22 is that fail2ban, by default, is set up to monitor logs that primarily reflect activity on this particular port.
 If you've moved ssh to, say, port 2222, fail2ban's default filters and jail configurations will remain fixated on port 22, effectively blind to attacks on your actual active port.
 The beauty of fail2ban, however, is its flexibility, allowing you to adapt it to this kind of change.